-As a solist, Jordan has given concerts at Universities including the University of Arizona and the Colege of Wooster; he has performed for graduations, weddings, funerals, parties, and festivities of all kinds.
-He has also been invited to give lecture-recitals on the performance practice and history of the bagpipe.
+As a soloist, Jordan has given concerts at universities including the University of Florida, University of Arizona, and the Colege of Wooster; he has performed for graduations, weddings, funerals, parties, and festivities of all kinds.
+He has also been invited to give lecture-recitals on medieval bagpipe repertoire.

 Jordan currently lives in Gainesville, Florida and is available as a professional bagpiper for performances, lessons, and lectures.